LeeAnnEditor/o365hq/services/Rapid Cyberattack Assessment Workshop (Full - On-site).md

 manager = "Mike Mackey"
 +++

-Our **objective** is to help customers for identifying potential cyber security risks and gain knowledge about technologies that can help mitigate those risks.
+Our **objective** is to help customers in identifying potential cybersecurity risks and gain knowledge about technologies that can help mitigate those risks.

-### IT Partner is responsible for
+### IT Partner responsibilities

--   Understand customer's status vs cyber-attacks.
-Help customer to identify elements in their IT environment which might make it prone to rapidly spreading and potentially destructive cyber-attacks (e.g. ransomware attacks).
+-   Understand the customer's status vs cyberattacks.
+Help customer to identify elements in their IT environment that might make it prone to rapidly spreading and potentially destructive cyberattacks (e.g., ransomware attacks).
--   Cyber-attacks Technical Security readiness.
-Provide guidance, recommendations and best practices on how to successfully use Microsoft technologies to mitigate security threats that are associated with Rapid Cyber-attacks.
+-   Cyberattacks Technical Security readiness.
+Provide guidance, recommendations, and best practices on how to successfully use Microsoft technologies to mitigate security threats that are associated with rapid cyberattacks.
--   Create Rapid Cyber-attack road-map.
-Provide prioritized and actionable road-map for the customer containing proposed actions based on discovered gaps, considering user impact and implementation cost.
+-   Create a rapid cyberattack road map.
+Provide prioritized and actionable road map for the customer containing proposed actions based on discovered gaps, considering user impact and implementation cost.
 -   Map Microsoft technology capabilities and partner services to assessment findings, taking into account customer's objectives and requirements.

-### Client is responsible for
+### Client responsibilities

 -   Information: This includes accurate, timely (within three business days or as mutually agreed upon), and complete information.
 -   Access to people.
-This includes access to knowledgeable Customer personnel, including business user representatives, and access to funding if additional budget is needed to deliver project scope.
+This includes access to knowledgeable customer personnel, including business user representatives, and access to funding (if additional budget is needed to deliver project scope).
--   Infrastructure (machine) to install and run RCA tool (Dedicated machine on which RCA tool will be installed and from which it will be run).
+-   Infrastructure (machine) to install and run RCA tool (dedicated machine on which RCA tool will be installed and from which it will be run).

 ### Plan

-**Week One -- Kick-Off**
+**Week One -- Kickoff**

--   Kick-off Meeting
+-   Kickoff meeting
--   Introduction to the engagement: objectives, flow, responsibilities and governance
+-   Introduction to the engagement: objectives, flow, responsibilities, and governance
--   Provide and explain pre-assessment questionnaire to the customer
+-   Provide and explain preassessment questionnaire to the customer
 -   Explain RCA tool to the customer and provide "How to use RCA tool" document

-**Week One and Two (Assess)**
+**Weeks One and Two (Assess)**

 -   Complete/return questionnaire and install/run RCA tool
 -   Ensure availability of necessary resources
 -   Review RCA tool results
--   Begin Road-map planning
+-   Begin road map planning
 -   Finalize preparations for on-site
--   Second Preparation call
+-   Second preparation call
-    -   Confirmation on the completeness of the Questionnaire or RCA tool output
+    -   Confirmation on the completeness of the questionnaire or RCA tool output
-    -   Confirm attendance and dates for the onsite meeting
+    -   Confirm attendance and dates for the on-site meeting

 **Week Three**

 -   Day 1 -- whole-day on-site workshop
-    -   Definition of Rapid Cyber-attacks
+    -   Definition of rapid cyberattacks
-    -   Review, explain and discuss questionnaire and tool findings
+    -   Review, explain, and discuss questionnaire and tool findings
     -   Identify opportunities to leverage already deployed entitlements
     -   Perform gap analysis
-    -   Finalize Road-map
+    -   Finalize road map

 **Week Three -- Day 2 (Enable)**

 -   Day 2 -- whole-day on-site workshop
-    -   Road-map delivery workshop
+    -   Road map delivery workshop
     -   Solution(s) briefing and Technical Readiness presentations
     -   Engagement close-out